edouardproust/simple-blog/README.md

 # Simple Blog

-A simple extra-light blog, made with vanilla PHP (no framework) and adminer.
+A simple extra-light blog, made with vanilla PHP (no framework), Bootstrap and adminer.
 Allows to create, edit and delete articles and add post thumbnails.

 👉 [**Live demo**](http://phpstack-856558-2958540.cloudwaysapps.com/)